Cellularity of KLR and weighted KLRW algebras via crystals: Finite types and crystal graphs

 As we will see in \autoref{P:FiniteTypesSSR} below, the only two color faces that appear in the fundamental crystals are \emph{squares}, \emph{octagons}, \emph{decagons} and \emph{tetradecagon}.
 Hence, keeping the face picture in mind, some examples of two color faces are:

 Other colorings of the edges around a two color face are allowed, with the two colors appearing in different orders.
-We only require that the same number of edges of color $i$ and color $j$ appear in the two paths from the source to the sink.
+The crystal graph machinery ensures that the same number of edges of color $i$ and color $j$ appear in the two paths from the source to the sink.